mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 *[Some laughter.]*

 That depends on you anyway.
 I already said, you know, four things, you know: completely open, whether I attain enlightenment or not, I already mentioned, you know, open.
-And then you ask me; this is already you and I getting into the dualistic world and then talking about the “did you”? *[Laughter.]* *[Katagiri Roshi laughs.]* And then I give an answer: “Yes, I did.”
-If I say so, you say, “Are you sure?”
+And then you ask me.
+This is already you and I getting into the dualistic world and then talking about the “did you”? *[Laughter.]* *[Katagiri Roshi laughs.]* And then I give an answer: “Yes, I did.”
+If I say so... you say, “Are you sure?”
 Already you are playing hide and seek.
 Do you understand?

 **Questioner:** Mm-hmm.